 Speechs, Table Topics, Contests

-2018.
-We’re back at the Manatee Unitarian Universalist Fellowship after a temporary change in location.
-General meetings are on the 2nd Monday of each Month at 7pm.
+General discussion and planning meetings are on the 2nd Monday of each Month at 7pm.
 Education programs are the 4th Monday of each month with films at 6:30pm and discussions to follow.
 All Occupy meetings and programs are free and open to the public.